- Recognize that families are unique and the importance of valuing diversity among families in your program.

 Family-centered practice promotes competence, consistency, and continuity.
 Children’s development and learning is supported when families feel competent in their roles as parents.
 You and your staff support family competence when their skills are strengthened as a result of collaboration and shared decision-making.
 Children and youth know what to expect and feel more comfortable when there is consistency and predictability between the ways things are done at home and the ways they are done at your program.
 Consistency keeps everyone on the same page and strengthens the home-school connection, which is good for children, youth and everyone who cares for them.
 You and your staff support consistency when the preferences of families are solicited and included into the daily routine.
 Additionally, continuity is important to children and youth, particularly in times of crisis, as it minimizes disruptions that can affect their development and learning.
 You and your staff support continuity by establishing networks of support to link families in times of need.

 Honoring Diversity in Your Program

 Families come in all different shapes and sizes, and our diversity should unite us rather than divide us.
-Responsive managers demonstrate sensitivity and consideration for the multiple backgrounds, experiences, values, and contexts in which children and families live.
+Responsive managers demonstrate sensitivity and consideration for the diverse backgrounds, experiences, values, and contexts in which children and families live.
+It is important for staff to learn about individual families to better understand their culture and be able to provide culturally sustaining environments that include and celebrate family differences.
 Awareness of diversity brings with it the realization that the way we act and what we believe in can be different from the way other people act and what other people believe in.

 It is your responsibility to establish expectations regarding the involvement of families in your program.
 These expectations should be clearly laid out in staff and family handbooks, shared during orientation for new staff and families, and reinforced during staff meetings.
 Unmet expectations must be addressed.
 In most cases, these types of issues won’t get resolved without some level of intervention.